Deploying Choreo Connect as a Standalone Gateway on Kubernetes¶

 /etc/hostsfile in order to access the Choreo Connect Router and Adapter.

 Step 2 - Initialize an API Project¶

-Let's create our first project with the name "petstore" by adding the OpenAPI definition of the petstore.
+Let's create our first project with the name "petstore" based on the OpenAPI definition of the petstore.

-APICTL is a CLI tool that can be used to deploy undeploy APIs into Choreo Connect clusters.
-Refer Download and initialize the CTL Tool to set up the APICTL in your development environment.
+apictl is a CLI tool that can be used to deploy and undeploy APIs in the Choreo Connect clusters.
+Refer Download and initialize the CTL Tool to set up the apictl in your development environment.

 apictl init petstore --oas <api definition path>

 apictl init petstore --oas https://petstore.swagger.io/v2/swagger.json

 The project is now initialized.
 A directory with the name "petstore" has been created.